SmashHits/audioanalyzertotxt/README.md

 ## link to the tool:
 ## https://smashhits.github.io/audioanalyzertotxt/

-## what is oldcode.txt and how do i open it?
+## what is v1/v2.txt and how do i open it?
-oldcode.txt is a version of the code which works the same as it does now but it combines stereo into one channel its more compact as code itself and the exported txt file, and it doesnt have extra effects added onto it. to open it, you need to download it and rename the file to oldcode.html, then you double click on the file and it will open in your default browser.
+they are just old versions of the code, you open it by downloading the file and renaming it to example.html it will then run in your browser

 ### notes
 sorry that it doesnt render fast even though this is a small project, you have to listen to the entire audio file before downloading.